 The menu of key iPhone options accessible with a swipe from the top right of your screen just got a big overhaul.
 In iOS 18's Control Center, Controls can be freely added and removed from a gallery, similar to adding widgets to your home screen, and can be placed on multiple pages as you like.

-On a similar theme to the home screen and Control Center, the two lockscreen shortcuts on your iPhone, currently set to the flashlight and the camera, can be swapped around with icons for other controls.
+In addition, the two lockscreen shortcuts on your iPhone, currently set to the flashlight and the camera, can be swapped around with icons for other controls.
+We've got a guide on how to change the lock screen controls as well as some suggestions on which controls are best suited to a place on your iPhone's lock screen.

 iOS 18: Privacy features